osamaqarem/drag-select/README.md

 TODO

+## Performance

+### Cost

+This utility is not inherently expensive.
+It works by doing some math for each frame when panning over the list.
+Performance cost comes from the extra logic in response to changes in selection.
+Try to be moderate in list item animations on selection change.

+### Higher FPS Displays

+I've only tested this utility on a 60Hz display, so I'm unsure of how it performs on devices that render more frames per second.
+How often the drag-to-select calcuation occurs is once per frame, so the more frames per second are rendered, the more times this utility is executed.
+If the perceived responsiveness when executing this utility 60 times a second on a 120Hz display is the same as executing it 120 times, then there's an optimization to be made.

 ## Currently Not Supported

-- Lists with dynamic item size.
+- Lists with dynamic item size
-- Horizontal lists.
+- Horizontal lists
-- Inverted lists.
+- Inverted lists
-- Section lists.
+- Section lists

-Inverted & horizontal lists would be easy to support.
-Other types are much more tricky and might require API breaking changes.
+Inverted & horizontal lists would be easy to support, so do voice that if you need it.
+Lists with irregular item size would be more tricky, but I'm not sure drag-to-select makes sense there anyway.

 ## Development